ddionisio/MateAnimator/README.md

 Installation
 ============
-* Make sure to get HOTween and install to your project: http://hotween.demigiant.com/download.html
+* Make sure to get DOTween and install to your project: http://dotween.demigiant.com/download.php
 * Clone this project to your Assets folder (or Plugins if you are scripting in javascript).
 If your project is already setup for Git, then clone this project as a submodule.
 * Open your project, you should be able to see "Cutscene Editor" in the Window menu, or M8/Animator in the 'Add Component' droplist.

 TODO
 ====
-* DOTween Update
+* Find a way to use serialization for tracks to remove the need for component.
+* Dynamic frame scrolling and expand/shrink (get rid of the unnecessary configuration of total frames)
+* Unify pathing of position track to all other tracks.
+* Alternate Meta by using ID component (easier, less human error, but with a little bit more overhead)
 * Allow typing of function for SendMessage event key.
 * Import/Export - AnimatorMeta sort of does this already, but adding a JSON format wouldn't hurt.
 * Add a way to make this tool extensive - will help with implementing tk2d, etc.
 * Work with MechAnim. - allow change state, etc. and preview.
 * Work with Particles - allow play/pause/stop and preview.
 * Scene preview for Material property track.
-* Some glitches with mouse events.
+* Any other glitches with mouse events.
-* Refactor the entire UI code...(might as well create a new project)
 * Camera transition fixes (too glitchy, maybe do something like UE4's director)

 DEBUG